msu-alglab/essentcell/README.md

 #### Example usage for generating the final essential relation graph

 The users can use **generategraph.py** to create essential relation graph as well.
 In order to use this script first, use the previous script to generate the necessary output files.
 Then create a new file called mutations.txt that contains the mutation mutation labels.
 In this file each row should contain a column id and mutation label seperated by blank space.
 The program will read this file to output the necessary edge label values with mutation names.
-Please check the output folders for example **mutations.txt** file.
+Please check the output folders for example **mutations.txt** file. **This file must reside in the output folder that corresponds to its input csv file.**

 ```